SauryanRana/Text2SQL/README.md

 ## Project Overview

-This project aims to develop a LLM from scratch that can translate text-based questions into SQL queries.
+This goal of this project it to develop a LLM from scratch that can translate text-based questions into SQL queries.
 Such a model is useful in scenarios where users need to interact with databases using natural language, making data access more intuitive.
 The project will follow a structured timeline, focusing on data collection, preprocessing, model setup, and iterative fine-tuning.

 ## Weekly Goals